isomerpages/sla-geoworks/_programmes/Geo Connect Asia/Geo Connect Asia 2025.md

 </div>
 <p></p>
 <p>Living Asset MaP (LAMP) is a community-centric initiative co-developed
-by SLA and SingHealth Community Hospitals, with support from MOHT to support social prescribing.
-From its pilot in Sengkang, LAMP is now expanding to more precincts across Singapore, engaging more seniors to stay active, engaged through local activities, improving their overall health and wellbeing</p>
+by SLA and SingHealth Community Hospitals, and supported by the MOH Office for Healthcare Transformation to enable social prescribing.
+From its pilot in Sengkang, LAMP is now expanding to more precincts across Singapore, connecting more seniors to local activities and services which will enable them to stay active and engaged, improving their overall health and wellbeing.</p>
 <p><strong>Expansion of Barrier-Free-Access Mapping from Outdoor to Indoor</strong>
 </p>
 <p>Barrier-Free-Access (BFA) initiative was started with an aim to help wheelchair